Pink Floyd History 1969

 Pink Floyd embarked on a notable 12-date tour across the United Kingdom starting at Leeds Town Hall and concluded on June 26 at The Royal Albert Hall in London.
 The tour included a benefit show at London’s Roundhouse for the band Fairport Convention, following the death of their drummer Martin Lamble in a road crash.

-See: The Man and the Journey Tour Programme, also Pink Floyd 1969 Tour,
+See: The Man and the Journey Tour Programme, and 1969 Pink Floyd Tour Programme for May June 1969, also Pink Floyd 1969 Tour,

 31st May 1969